Morena1996/Programmeerproject/PROCESS.md

 # day 3

 Today I finished the second view: the fill gauge.
 I had problems with positioning the gauge, but besides that, it was rather easily done by using an example.
-Then I also tried to combine the bar chart and the gauge in one webpage, but this didn't work out yet.
-I also wanted to change the colours of the bar chart but this didn't work out as well.
-My plan is to ask the staff for help tomorrow.

 # day 4

 Today my plan was to make the third view: the map.
 Due to the huge chaos on Science Park (the roof was blown off) and the fact that I couldn't ask any questions all day, I was not able to finish this one.
 I assume that this won't affect my grade, considering the very exceptional circumstances.
+Another thing I was not able to ask was how to combine all views in one webpage, so this is also something I'll have to put off until Monday.